O'Donnell dynasty: Succession

 Following the Irish War of Independence, the ascendant Fianna Fáil political party began a policy of granted courtesy recognition as Chief of the Name to the senior male descendants of the Gaelic nobility of Ireland.
-With regard to the O'Donnell dynasty, the succession came down to a contest between the O'Donnell family of Newport House and the Duke of Tetuan of the Spanish nobility.
-The Irish State ultimately ruled in favor of Fr.
-Hugh O'Donnell, OFM, a Roman Catholic missionary in Zimbabwe who could document his descent from Manus O'Donnell, the second son of Niall Garve and Nuala O'Donnell, who was killed in action while fighting for the Confederation of Kilkenny under the command of Owen Roe O'Neill at the Battle of Benburb in 1646.
+With regard to the O'Donnell dynasty, the succession came down to a contest between the O'Donnell family of Larkfield and the Duke of Tetuan of the Spanish nobility.
+The Irish State ultimately ruled in favour of John O'Donel of Larkfield, whose son Fr.
+Hugh O'Donnell, OFM, a Roman Catholic missionary in Zimbabwe, and who could document descent from Manus O'Donnell, the second son of Niall Garve and Nuala O'Donnell, who was killed in action while fighting for the Confederation of Kilkenny under the command of Owen Roe O'Neill at the Battle of Benburb in 1646.
 The O'Donnell clan was revived in 1954.